winsonliwh/training-manual/docs/00_getting_prepared_for_class.md

 1. Resolve conflict during merge

 ### Day Two Road Map
-1. Simple operation of GitHub
+1. Simple operation of GitHub: branch, pull request, merge pull request
- - branch
- - pull request
- - merge pull request
 1. How to control source code update on protected branch with story and case study
-1. Go through other element in http://winson.li
+1. Go through rest of elements in http://winson.li
-1. Organization set up about GitHub
+1. Organization setup about GitHub